 Anyway, Lockheed, Northrop Grumman, Raytheon, and co are doing great.
 Profits are record.
 Shareholders are happy.

 These companies lobby for war, though they prefer to use words like "intervention" and "military aid".
 They provide lucrative jobs to lots of former generals and politicians in exchange for promoting their agenda and helping them win contracts.
 This is called the "revolving door"--a euphemism for salary-and-bonus-based corruption.

 Even now, after all of the above, they are still pushing for deeper involvement in the Middle East, telling their shareholders it would be good for business.

-Many Americans want to go back to being a nation of peace.
+Many Americans want peace.

 That doesn't mean we're isolationists or pacifists.
 It's good to speak softly and carry the world's biggest stick.
 It's cool to quietly underwrite the freedom of allies like South Korea and Japan and Taiwan.

 It's not cool to be in a state of endless war.
 The average voter couldn't even tell you which countries we're currently bombing.
 (Iraq and Syria by jet, Afghanistan and Pakistan by drone, and Yemen by proxy.)